aandresdelvalle-stripe/tap-to-pay-android-sample/README.md

-# Android Tap to Pay Sample - original adapted to work in GBP
+# Android Tap to Pay Sample - original by @tedsch adapted to work in GBP

 Modify the variables in vars.kt to get it to work with a different currency / server.